Easy Riddles for Kids

 Heads and Tails Underwater by John Canty

-Of all the books, these are the easiest riddles for kids under 4!
-Three written clues plus a hint in the illustration will get kids thinking and making educated guesses (deductive reasoning) about the answers.
+Of all the books, these are the easiest animal riddles for preschool age kids under 4!
+Three written clues as well as a hint in the illustration will get kids thinking and making educated guesses (deductive reasoning) about the answers.
 Turn the pages to see if your guess was correct.
-Example: “I am gentle.
-I can sing.
-I am the biggest animal in the world.
-I am…” (“A whale.”)

 Animals in the Sky by Sara Gillingham